autophagy/faereld/doc/index.rst

 Overview
 ========

-Færeld is a tool to facilitate time tracking of what I'm working on.
+Færeld is a tool to track time spent on projects/tasks, split into specific areas.
+The tool also outputs summary visualisations of the data, and will eventually implement POSTing this data as JSON to an endpoint.

-The goal is to then visualise this data in Hrǽw and use that to examine and optimise what I spend my time on.
+The production of this tool was motivated by a desire to track, visualise and optimise the amount of focused time I spend on various projects/areas.

 .. image:: _static/faereld.png
     :alt: faereld-screenshot